+1. BI-WEEKLY

-- 1. BI-WEEKLY - 219.
-An employee whose compensation is fixed on a bi-weekly basis shall be paid the bi-weekly salary for his/hers position for work performed during the bi-weekly payroll period.
-There shall be no compensation for time not worked unless such time off is authorized time off with pay. - 2.
-PER DIEM OR HOURLY - 220.
+An employee whose compensation is fixed on a bi-weekly basis shall be paid the bi-weekly salary for the employee'shis/hers-position for work performed during the bi-weekly payroll period.
+There shall be no compensation for time not worked unless such time off is authorized time off with pay.

+2. PER DIEM OR HOURLY

 An employee whose compensation is fixed on a per diem or hourly basis shall be paid the daily or hourly rate for work performed during the bi-weekly payroll period on a bi-weekly pay schedule.
-There shall be no compensation for time not worked unless such time off is authorized time off with pay.
+There shall be no compensation for time not worked